OneKeyHQ/documents/docs/Extension/02-API Reference/ethereum-provider.md

 ## Errors

-All errors thrown or returned by the MetaMask provider follow this interface:
+All errors thrown or returned by the OneKey provider follow this interface:

 ```typescript
 interface ProviderRpcError extends Error {